farooqashar/chat/client/README.md

+# Chat App

+This site's frontend features React and can be seen on Vercel at https://chat-green-psi.vercel.app/.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).